stellargraph/stellargraph/README.md

 StellarGraph supports different machine learning use-cases, including:

+* Representation learning for nodes
+  - See the demos in folder `demos/embeddings` for examples of unsupervised node representation learning using the random walk-based methods Node2Vec, [1], and Metapath2Vec, [2].

 * Node classification and regression:
-  - See the demos in folder `demos/node-classification` for examples of how to predict attributes of nodes, given node features and training labels.
+  - See the demos in folder `demos/node-classification` for examples of how to predict attributes of nodes using (a) the GraphSAGE, [3], algorithm for given node features and training labels; or (b) the Node2Vec, [1], algorithm for nodes without features, unsupervised node representation learning, and supervised classifier training for the downstream task.
+  - See the demo in folder `demos/node-classification-hinsage` for examples of how to predict attributes of nodes using the HinSAGE algorithm for given node features and training labels.

 * Link prediction:
-  - See the demo in folder `demos/link-prediction` for an example of how to predict the existence of links between nodes without node features, using the Node2Vec, [1], algorithm.
+  - See the demo in folder `demos/link-prediction-random-walks` for an example of how to predict the existence of links between nodes without node features, using the Node2Vec, [1], and Metapath2Vec, [2], algorithms.
   - See the demo in folder `demos/link-prediction_graphsage` for an example of how to predict the existence of links between nodes with node features using the GraphSAGE, [3] algorithm.
+  - See the demo in folder `demos/link-prediction_hinsage` for an example of how to predict the existence of links between nodes with node features using the HinSAGE algorithm.

 * Recommender systems:
   - See the demo in folder `demos/link-prediction_hinsage/movielens-recommender` for an example of how to predict